Decriminalize

 that the enthusiasm of both the Board of Supervisors and the voters would

-evaporate if they and their families had to walk through pimps, customers, and
+evaporate if they and their families had to walk through pimps, customers,

-history that honest business were conducted at City Hall.
+time in history that honest business were conducted at City Hall.

 Result is they